Wisconsin Highway 42: Sturgeon Bay to northern Door County

 WIS 42/WIS 57 crosses over the Sturgeon Bay Ship Canal to the southeast of downtown, bypassing the old Michigan Street bridge further upstream.
 A business route continues north on Green Bay Road to South Madison Avenue, crossing the canal on the Michigan Street bridge into downtown Sturgeon Bay.
 Turning left to the northwest on Third Avenue, the business route follows CTH-B to Jefferson Street, turning to the northeast on CTH-HH.
 CTH-HH jogs slightly north around Big Hill Park to Egg Harbor Road, where the business route turns northeast past the Door County Fairgrounds to its intersection with WIS 42/WIS 57 outside the city.

 WIS 42 and 57 run concurrently for another mile to the north until WIS 57 turns to the East at Johns Lane.
 WIS 57 runs along the eastern shore of Door County until reaching its eastern terminus with WIS 42 in Sister Bay.

 WIS 42 continues north on Egg Harbor Road to CTH-T just west of Egg Harbor.
 It then swings around and along the shore of Egg Harbor before continuing to the northeast towards Fish Creek.

 Outside of Fish Creek, WIS 42 takes an abrupt left-hand turn to follow the bluff down to Main Street and the Alexander Noble House.
 WIS 42 makes an abrupt right onto Main Street and heads to the northeast past Peninsula State Park into the village of Ephraim.

 In Ephraim, the road becomes Water Street as it runs along the shoreline of Eagle Harbor along Green Bay.
 It then curves to the northeast, becoming South Bay Shore Drive outside of Sister Bay.
 Meeting the northern terminus of WIS 57 at Gateway Drive, WIS 42 once again swings to the northeast towards Ellison Bay.

 Just outside town, WIS 42 turns due east on School Road to its intersection with Europe Bay Road, where it turns north towards Gills Rock.
 At Gills Rock, WIS 42 turns due east and then turns slightly to the southeast before heading due east again to its eastern terminus at the Washington Island Ferry dock at Port Des Morts Drive in unincorporated town of Northport.

+A stretch of the highway just before its northern terminus near Porte des Morts is well-renowned locally due to having 15 seemingly redundant curves causing the road to meander unnecessarily.
+The reasons for this winding section remain uncertain, with one theory assuming the bends were designed simply to weave around utility poles or to reduce the need for tree felling.
+However another suggests the serpentiform course of the road was an intentional design by Danish architect Jens Jensen.